joelambert/Flux-Slider/README.md

 # Writing custom transitions
 Writing your own custom transitions is easy, you just need to create an instance of a `flux.transition` object and pass in some callback functions to provide the custom behaviour you're looking for.

-Lets look at the built in **bars** transition as an example.
+Let's look at the built-in **bars** transition as an example.
 The barebones definition of the transition looks like:

 	flux.transitions.bars = function(fluxslider, opts) {
 		return new flux.transition(fluxslider, $.extend({